swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

         to make it more accessible to you and your collaborators.
     *   It allows you to display figures next to the code that produces them to tell a complete story of the analysis.

+An example of an open notebook is shown below.
+We will create a new notebook in later steps.

 ![Example Jupyter Notebook](../fig/0_jupyter_notebook_example.jpg)
 *Screenshot of a [Jupyter Notebook on quantum mechanics](https://github.com/jrjohansson/qutip-lectures) by Robert Johansson*